SHSR2001/3dcdsc.github.io/docs/gtc/android/android.md

 **Session 2 (12 Jan Tuesday, 2pm-6pm): App Interactivity.** Participants will learn how to add deeper online integrations into their application with Firebase Auth and Realtime Database and Storage

+Full completed project for Session 2: <https://github.com/3DCdsc/AndroidIAP2021/tree/day2>

+> Note for Session 2 Project downloaders: I strongly recommend you to use this project only for reference, because to get this project to work, you will also need to go through all the Firebase Console steps still.
+You will also need to download `google-services.json` into your project's `app` folder.

+> Note: If you use git to clone Session 2, remember to switch to the `day2` branch.

 ## Resources

 Refer to the navigation bar on the left for resources